gl-inet/docs3.x/docs/setup/mini_router/first-time_setup.md

 ##1.
 Power on

 Plug the Micro USB power cable into the power port of the router.
 Make sure you are using a standard 5V/1A power adapter.
-Otherwise it may cause a malfunction.
+Otherwise it may cause malfunction.

 ![Power on](https://static.gl-inet.com/docs/en/3/setup/mini_router/first-time_setup/power.jpg)